 The watershed of the Little Manatee River is 224 square miles (579 square km) (SWFWMD 2021a); it extends from eastern Tampa Bay to the southeastern corner of Hillsborough County and includes the northern portion of Manatee County (Figure 2-1).
 Discharge for the USGS Little Manatee River at US 301 near Wimauma, FL (No. 02300500) gage averaged 168 cfs or 110 million gallons per day (mgd) from October 1939 through December 2021.
-The watershed includes the City of Palmetto and the communities of Parrish, Ruskin, Sun City, Wimauma, and Terra Ceia.
+The watershed includes the communities of Parrish, Ruskin, Sun City Center, and Wimauma.